-I have seen people, including ministers, guiding people, and teaching them how to speak in tongues.
+I have seen people, including ministers, guiding people and teaching them how to speak in tongues.
 They promote the act of speaking in tongues and many times above the gospel of Jesus Christ.
-I have even seen in prayer lines where people are badgered to speak in tongues.
-They are in many ways trying to do what Simon wanted to do, namely cause someone to receive the Holy Spirit by their coaching.
+I have even seen people coerced to speak in tongues in prayer lines.
+They are in many ways trying to do what Simon wanted to do, namely, cause someone to receive the Holy Spirit by their coaching.
 It is not possible to teach, coerce, or otherwise grant someone the ability to speak in tongues.
 First, as we’ve seen thus far, speaking in tongues was the direct result of the Holy Spirit coming upon someone, i.e., baptizing them.
-The Holy Spirit comes upon all believers, but the manifestation of his presence is not necessarily to speak in another language, i.e., speak in tongues.
+The Holy Spirit comes upon all believers, but the manifestation of his presence is not always speaking in tongues.
 Do not think that you must speak in tongues to know that you have the Holy Spirit.
 If you are a believer, then you already have him.

 Filled With the Holy Spirit